naseehasultan/printf/README.md

 Author
-_printf() is written and maintained by Ogar Joseph Odama and Ambo Ambo
+_printf() is written and maintained by NabeelBismillah and Naseeha Sultan